bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Data_Provenance.rst

 - **compss_command_line_arguments.txt:** Stores the options passed by the command line when the application was submitted.
-This is very important for reproducing a COMPSs application, since input parameters could potentially change the resulting workflow generated by the COMPSs runtime.
+This is very important for reproducing a COMPSs application, since input parameters could even potentially change the resulting workflow generated by the COMPSs runtime.

 - **ro-crate-metadata.json:** The RO-Crate JSON main file describing the contents of this directory (crate) in the RO-Crate specification format.
-You can find an example at the end of this Section.
+You can find examples in the following Sections.

 ..
 WARNING::